vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Blow The House Down.md

 Ramona is sent on a mission to kill a Cleaver officer known as the Wolf.
 However, someone is getting to them first.
 The results of this case will dictate what happens for the follow up case.

 The Last Straw has submitted damning evidence of the Wolf's crimes.
-The Wolf will go to jail unless
+The Axes and his twin brother, Räv, suggest he goes to jail in his place.
+Wolf refuses

 Ramona was sent on a mission to kill a Cleaver officer known as the Wolf.
 In the attack, she killed his innocent brother, Räv, in the collateral damage.
 The Wolf (Ulf) has gone rogue after losing his innocent brother (Räv) in a botched counterattack between the Hustlers and the Cleavers.
 He is blowing up buildings affiliated to the Hustlers.